-This form of harassment occurs when a boss, manager or other supervisor requests, offers or demands sexual favors in exchange for job benefits, such as a favorable employee review, raise or promotion.
-The employee is threatened with not receiving the benefit or being demoted or fired for refusal.
+This form of harassment occurs when a boss, manager, or other supervisor requests, offers, or demands sexual favors in exchange for job benefits, such as a favorable employee review, raise, or promotion.
+The employee is threatened with not receiving the benefit of being demoted or fired for refusal.

 Hostile work environment cases also include quid pro quo discrimination where the supervisor does not carry out the adverse employment action against the employee who refused the sexual advance.

 A person can be subjected to one or both types of harassment.
 In order for an employee to win a sexual harassment case, he or she must be able to show that the conduct was sufficiently severe or pervasive.
 In hostile work environment cases, this means that the harassment created an intimidating, hostile, or offensive working environment and that the employee specifically was the target of the harassment.
 In some cases, one act of harassment may be enough, but generally, the employee will have to show a pattern of harassing behaviors.